hack4impact-uiuc/flask-exercise/README.md

 A successful request should return a status code of `201` and return the newly created user.

-If any of the three required parameters aren't provided, return a `422` and a useful `message`.
+If any of the three required parameters aren't provided, DO NOT create a new user in the db and return a `422` with a useful `message`.
 In general, your messages should provide the user/developer useful feedback on what they did wrong and how they can fix it.

 This is how you can send `body` parameters from Postman.
 Make sure you don't mistake this for query parameters!
 ![Postman POST](docs/postman_post.png)